Public Hearts Defibrillator Campaign

 This marked the start of the Cheltenham Defibrillator Campaign, now known as Public Hearts Cheltenham.
 Co-Founders Clare Seed, Director of Tidal Training Direct Ltd and cardiac arrest survivor Chris Hickey began to raise awareness and numbers of lifesaving defibrillators in Cheltenham, to ensure that the Emergency Services know about their locations to be able to direct callers to the nearest defib in the event of a cardiac arrest.

 Upon research at this time, there were (and still are) very few defibs registered on information sites such as AED Locator.
 Two Public Access Defibrillators in the Montpellier area of Cheltenham were clearly housed in phone boxes, yet were not listed on these sources of information.
+Most notably, there were no public access defibs in Cheltenham town centre at all.

 This was generously funded by Cheltenham BID and has been used to save lives.

-Our goal is to facilitate a series of public access defibrillators along Cheltenham High Street (ideally every 200 metres) to benefit the local and visiting community (which can add up to some 250,000 during race week)
+Our goal is to facilitate a series of public access defibrillators along Cheltenham High Street (ideally every 200 metres) to benefit the local and visiting community (which can add up to some 250,000 during race week) And we’re making great progress thanks to the generosity of the business community.

 In early August 2021, Bob Holt OBE and Mike Turl each generously donated a defibrillator with a view to having them placed in the community to support this essential campaign.
+These are now located at 340 High St CCP and The Brewery Quarter by The Cosy Club – marking Cheltenham High St’s first 2 Public Access Defibrillators.

-Currently, each of the 14 ambulance services across the UK have their own defibrillator database for their area.
+In terms of supporting efficient defibrillator location and access, we have added all our defibs to The Circuit – The National Defibrillator Network.
+Historically, each of the 14 ambulance services across the UK have their own defibrillator database for their area.
 The Circuit brings this information together into one database.

 When a defibrillator is registered on The Circuit, their location and status is instantly synchronised with the emergency services’ systems ensuring that their information is always up to date and ready to help save lives.